mdsameer-sys/Healthcare-Analysis-Project-PowerBI/README.md

 ## 🧹 Data Preparation

+ Data Preparation

-The raw healthcare tables were prepared before being used in the dashboard.
+The raw healthcare datasets were prepared through a multi-stage data preparation workflow before being used for analysis and dashboard development.

+Python (Pandas) — Initial Data Cleaning

+Python and Pandas were used for initial data cleaning and preparation of the raw healthcare datasets before the analytical workflow.
+SQL Server — Data Analysis

+SQL Server was used to explore the relational datasets, validate business questions, and perform analytical queries across healthcare tables.

+Power Query — Additional Transformation

+Power Query was used within Power BI for additional transformation and preparation required for the reporting and analytical model.

 ### Key Preparation Activities